Edited by: Keri Stooksbury

 Opening Hours: Daily from 4:30 a.m. to 10 p.m.; hours may vary according to flight schedules

 Tallinn Airport’s only airport lounge is the Tallinn Airport Business Lounge at TLL, which is used mostly by business class passengers.
-Priority Pass members have access here, which is great news.
+Priority Pass members have access here.

-This spacious facility offers cozy seating options, views of the apron, and chic furnishings.
+This spacious facility offers cozy seating, views of the apron, and chic furnishings.
 The self-service buffet area consists of cold cuts, vegetables, cold sandwiches, pastries, desserts, and fruit.

-To drink, enjoy a glass of Estonian beer on tap, red and white wine, self-serve liquor, soft drinks, juice, espresso from a machine, and tea.
+To drink, you can get a glass of Estonian beer on tap, red and white wine, self-serve liquor, soft drinks, juice, espresso from a machine, and tea.

 Opening Hours: 24/7

-Sala VIP International Lounge at UIO is a bright, modern minimalist space situated at Quito International Airport (UIO) in Ecuador’s capital city.
+Sala VIP International Lounge at UIO is a bright, modern, minimalist space at the airport in Ecuador’s capital city.

-The lounge itself offers cushioned seats and tables, an abundance of power outlets, large windows, and more.
+The lounge offers cushioned seats and tables, an abundance of power outlets, large windows, and more.

-Location: Terminal 3; pass through the departure immigration, turn left, and take the first escalator leading to the airline lounges
+Location: Terminal 3; pass through immigration in departures, turn left, and take the first escalator leading to the airline lounges

 Opening Hours: 24/7

-The SATS Premier Lounge at SIN is one of the most popular Priority Pass lounges in all of Asia, thanks to a variety of awards it has won over the years.
+The SATS Premier Lounge at SIN is one of the most popular Priority Pass lounges in all of Asia, as evidenced by the awards it has won over the years.

-This lounge has luxurious amenities that rival business class lounges, starting with lavish massage chairs by OSIM.
-Beyond that, this space has tablets available for use, as well as work cubicles and a variety of other seating options.
+This lounge has luxurious amenities that rival business class lounges, starting with lavish massage chairs.
+The lounge lends out tablets, and you can settle down in work cubicles or a variety of other kinds of seating.

 The lounge has a generous hot food selection, a laksa noodle station, espresso and blended coffee, draft beer, soda fountains, and a self-serve bar.

-13. Star Alliance Lounge at CDG (Charles de Gaulle)
+12. Star Alliance Lounge at Paris Charles de Gaulle Airport (CDG)

 Location: Terminal 1, after passport control but before the security checkpoints

-Opening Hours: Daily from 5:30 a.m. to 9 p.m., hours may vary according to flight schedules
+Opening Hours: Daily from 5:30 a.m. to 9 p.m., but hours may vary according to flight schedules

 Any lounge that’s operated and managed by the Star Alliance should immediately be on your radar.
-That’s because Star Alliance has an excellent reputation for delivering stellar lounge experiences around the world, regardless of where you are.
+That’s because Star Alliance has an excellent reputation for delivering stellar lounge experiences around the world.

-In this case, the Star Alliance Lounge at the sprawling Charles de Gaulle Airport (CDG) in Paris has a humongous footprint of more than 10,000 square feet, making it even more impressive that it’s able to cohesively offer a great experience to up to 220 travelers here at any given time!
+In this case, the Star Alliance Lounge at the sprawling Charles de Gaulle Airport in Paris has a footprint of more than 10,000 square feet, making it even more impressive that it’s able to cohesively offer a great experience to up to 220 travelers at any given time!

-This airport oasis has a great selection of hot and cold food options, as well as self-serve alcohol and coffee beverages, including Illy espresso machines and canned mojitos.
+This airport oasis has a great selection of hot and cold foods, as well as self-serve alcohol and coffees, including Illy espresso machines and canned mojitos.

 Beyond that, the lounge is dotted with power outlets and dedicated work areas, plus free Wi-Fi radiates throughout the lounge.
-There are even shower suites available!
-Lastly, the most unique part is the outdoor garden, which is fully landscaped for guests’ enjoyment.
+There are even shower suites!
+The finishing touch is the outdoor garden.

-Location: International Departures; go past the escalators towards the departure level on the left-hand side and past the Duty Free Shops on the ground level
+Location: International Departures; go past the escalators toward the departure level on the left and past the duty-free shops on the ground level

 Opening Hours: Daily from 5:30 a.m. to 11 p.m., hours may vary according to flight schedules

-The dining options are superb with made-to-order panini sandwiches, a diverse selection of cold and hot choices, and best of all, the Fiji Bean Cart with traditional sweets!
-Breakfast also offers eggs Benedict, which is a huge plus.
+The dining options are superb, with made-to-order paninis, a diverse selection of cold and hot foods, and, best of all, the Fiji Bean Cart with traditional sweets!
+The breakfast menu includes eggs Benedict, which is a huge plus.

-15. The Grand Lounge Elite at MEX (Mexico City International)
+14. The Grand Lounge Elite at Mexico City International Airport (MEX)

-Location: Terminal 1; after Security Checks through entrance G, turn right through the Duty Free corridor, then take the escalators down to Gate H; the lounge is 15 meters down on the left
+Location: Terminal 1; after security checks through Entrance G, turn right through the duty-free corridor, then take the escalators down to Gate H; the lounge is about 50 feet down on the left

 Opening Hours: 24/7

-Mexico City International Airport (MEX) can be a wild place — luckily, The Grand Lounge Elite at MEX will help you dodge some of that craziness.
+Mexico City International Airport can be a wild place.
+Luckily, The Grand Lounge Elite at MEX will help you dodge some of that craziness.

-The lounge is reputed to have excellent staffing, à la carte dining choices, a brew bar with a barista and made-to-order espresso, plus a collection of comfortable lounge chairs.
+The lounge has excellent service, à la carte dining choices, a brew bar with a barista and made-to-order espresso, and a collection of comfortable lounge chairs.

-16. Oman Air First & Business Class Lounge at BKK (Bangkok-Suvarnabhumi)
+15. Oman Air First & Business Class Lounge at Suvarnabhumi International Airport (BKK) in Bangkok

-Location: International Departures, Concourse E, level 3 (west side)
+Location: International Departures, Concourse E, third level on the west side

 Opening Hours: 24/7

-This intimate lounge has shower suites, an awesome hot food selection, Arabic coffee and dates, a premium liquor selection, and even daybeds for a quick nap.
+This intimate lounge has shower suites, awesome hot food, Arab-style coffee and dates, a premium liquor selection, and even daybeds for a quick nap.

 In the past, Oman Air operated a prestigious nonstop route between Bangkok (BKK) and Muscat (MCT), which explains why the airline invested in an outstation lounge for business and first class passengers.

-The lounge has a business section consisting of iMac computers, high chairs, and counter seats; if you need computer or printer access, you’ll be given a set of amenities if you request to use a shower suite, too.
+The lounge has a business section consisting of iMac computers, high chairs, and counter seats.
+If you need computer or printer access, ask for it.
+You must request to use a shower suite, too.

-This is an excellent option for Priority Pass members transiting through Bangkok-Suvarnabhumi (BKK) without decent lounge options!
+This is an excellent option for Priority Pass members transiting through BKK!

 Opening Hours: Daily from 4 a.m. to 9 p.m.

-Club Kingston at KIN is one of Kingston’s few airport lounges.
-In here, you’ll find several seating options ranging from armchairs to dining chairs and tables, and even a couch or 2.
+Club Kingston at KIN is one of the Jamaican capital’s few airport lounges.
+Here, you’ll find seating ranging from armchairs to dining chairs and tables and even the occasional couch.

-There’s a bar serving beer on tap, plus many liquor options.
-Dining options consist mostly of cold items, though there’s also soup, hot sandwiches, and pastries.
+There’s a bar serving beer on tap, plus many liquors.
+The buffet consists mostly of cold items, though there’s also soup, hot sandwiches, and pastries.
 Packaged snacks like chips and cookies are also available.

-Elsewhere, you’ll find a flat-screen TV, a shower room, clean restrooms, and a collection of art commemorating Jamaica’s history.
-The staff is generally very attentive, too.
+Elsewhere in the lounge are a flat-screen TV, a shower room, clean restrooms, and a collection of art commemorating Jamaica’s history.
+The staff is generally attentive, too.

-Location: International Terminal; after security, follow signs to Premium Lounges and find the lounge at the left-hand side at the top of the escalator
+Location: International Terminal; after security, follow signs to the premium lounges.
+The lounge is at the left at the top of the escalator

 Opening Hours: Daily from 5 a.m to 1 a.m.

-Upon entry into the lounge, you’ll find a set of armchairs, a work counter, a conference room, a business center with 3 computers and printing facilities, a kids’ room with cartoons and toys, and a TV/media area.
+Upon entry into the lounge, you’ll find a set of armchairs, a work counter, a conference room, a business center with 3 computers and printers, a kids room with toys and cartoons playing, and a TV area.

-Shower facilities are abundant here with a total of 5 shower rooms with personal toilets: 3 for women and 2 for men.
-When requesting a shower, be sure to ask reception for towels.
-Shampoo and body wash are found at the dispenser within the showers.
+There are 5 shower rooms, each with a toilet: 3 for women and 2 for men.
+When requesting a shower at reception, be sure to ask for towels.
+Shampoo and body wash are in shower dispensers.

-Location: Terminal 1; head up the escalators to the second floor after security checks, the lounge is on the right-hand side at the end of the hallway
+Location: Terminal 1; head up the escalators to the second floor after security checks.
+The lounge is on the right at the end of the hallway.

 Opening Hours: 24/7